 Property tax revenues began to increase in FY 2013-14 and are continuing to increase at a steady pace due to home sales, home value increases and the Proposition 8 temporary property tax annual adjustments.
-The District continues to take a conservative approach in FY 2018-19 to balance the budget.

-Consistent with the District's Vision of Creating Community through People, Parks and Programs, the final budget for 2017-18 focuses on creating healthy communities by ensuring that:
+Consistent with the District's Vision of Creating Community through People, Parks and Programs, the final budget for 2018-19 focused on creating healthy communities by ensuring that:

-- Relevant park and recreation programs, services, and facilities are provided in a clean and safe environment. - Resources will be expanded through citizen participation using collaboration and partnerships to help deliver service, finance facility rehabilitation, and new development. - Provide professionally trained staff with adequate technology and equipment to help insure the efficient and effective delivery of service.
+- Relevant park and recreation programs, services, and facilities are provided in a clean and safe environment. - Resources are expanded through citizen participation using collaboration and partnerships to help deliver service, finance facility rehabilitation, and new development. - Professionally trained staff are provided with adequate technology and equipment to help insure the efficient and effective delivery of service.

-The District's approach to the 2017-18 budget focuses on current and expanding programs and capital improvements utilizing fiscal resources necessary for funding.
+The District's approach to the 2018-19 budget focused on current and expanding programs and capital improvements utilizing fiscal resources necessary for funding.
 The District continues to leverage remaining property tax revenue, expand partnerships with community organizations, evaluate appropriate user fee policies, maintain and expand grant opportunities, seek new revenue sources, and operate effectively and efficiently.
 The District remains committed to this strategy in the delivery of relevant services that support and create community within the City of Citrus Heights, Foothill Farms, Antelope, and unincorporated areas within the County of Sacramento.

-Guiding Principles 2017-18 Budget
+Guiding Principles 2018-19 Budget